micahwoods/micahwoods.github.io/_posts/2016-09-10-august-roundup.md

 ---
 layout: post
 title: "Monthly Turfgrass Roundup: August 2016"
-subtitle: Here's a roundup of turfgrass articles and links from the past month
+subtitle: This is a roundup of turfgrass articles and links from the past month
 tags: [roundup]
 ---